liflab/beepbeep-3-book/markdown/custom/README.md

     (nothing), 5, 2, 3, 6, 6, ...

-Notice how, after receiving the first event, the processor should not return anything yet, as it needs two events before being able to output something.
+Notice how, after receiving the first event, the processor should not return anything yet, as two events are needed before being able to output something.
 A possible implementation could be the following:

 ``` java
 public class MyMax extends SynchronousProcessor